seanbuscay/7-Iron/README.md

 # 7-Iron Server

-*Your "Go-to" Vagrant Box for PHP and Drupal Development*
+*Your "Go-to" PHP and Drupal Development Environment*

 7-Iron is: